ARM-software/AVH/DoxyGen/simulation/src/using.md

  - **core_clk.mul=32000000** specifies the virtual time, in this case 32MHz CPU clock.
  - **mps3_board.telnetterminal0.start_telnet=0** disables the Telnet connectivity.
  - **mps3_board.uart0.out_file=-** UART output is send to stdout.
- - **mps3_board.visualisation.disable-visualisation=1** disables the graphical user interface of the VHT.
+ - **mps3_board.visualisation.disable-visualisation=1** disables the graphical user interface of the AVH.